ShreyNagda/kwizz/README.md

 Make your changes and commit them (git commit -m 'Add some feature').
 Push to the branch (git push origin feature/your-feature-name).
 Create a new Pull Request.
-## License
-This project is licensed under the MIT License - see the (LICENSE)[LICENSE] file for details.

 ## Acknowledgements
 Trivia questions provided by Open Trivia Database (OpenTDB).